SoSimplySean/the100club/docs/index.md

 Tech stack + other APIs and frameworks we are relying on

-### Architecture
+### Components

-Explain what all the different components do
+Explain what all the different components + files do